-Last week Joe and I took a trip to Krakow in Poland for a couple of days.
-We were only there for two nights and two days but we managed to cram so much in and really get a feel for Polish culture and history in this absolutely stunning city.
-Here’s a rundown of all our best places to see, stay and eat in Krakow and an example of some amazing things you can fit into just 48 hours!
+Last I took a trip to Krakow in Poland for a couple of days.
+I was only there for two nights and two days but managed to cram so much in and really get a feel for Polish culture and history in this absolutely stunning city.
+Here’s a rundown of all my best places to see, stay and eat in Krakow and an example of some amazing things you can fit into just 48 hours!

 The Jewish Quarter

 If you don’t have breakfast included in your room or just fancy a mid morning stroll then you can head straight to the Jewish Quarter for a real sense of the Jewish past in this city.
 With small winding streets, mis-matched architecture and some incredible restaurants you could walk around this district for hours.
 Stop for a coffee and a pastry at Baroque – we hear they make amazing cocktails too!